Augmented Reality Design at Business Academy Aarhus

 The project was started with a 90 minute presentation by Hololink PM Jens Bäckvall, going through Hololink’s no-cade AR editor and presenting some use cases and examples.

+The students were then challenged to create two augmented reality experiences in just two weeks.
 The first task was to create something for a local business, such as a restaurant, retail shop or similar.

 The second was to create an immersive and interactive experience for the world renowned museum of modern art, ARos.